Energy trader Mercuria posts record profit in 2021

 March 25 (Reuters) - Mercuria Energy Group on Friday reported record annual net profit for 2021 of $1.255 billion, compared with $786 million net income in 2020.

-The Geneva-based firm increased its investment in an energy transition that exceeded $1 billion, CFO Guillaume Vermersch said.
+The Geneva-based firm increased its investment in an energy transition to more than $1 billion, CFO Guillaume Vermersch said in a statement.

+This followed a boom year for the firm in 2020 and extreme volatility in oil markets due to the pandemic, in addition to strong returns across its portfolio, particularly gas and power.

+In 2021, oil prices rose around 50% spurred by a global economic recovery from the pandemic slump and producer restraint, even as infections reached record highs worldwide.
+O/R

 ((Brijesh.Patel1@thomsonreuters.com; Within U.S. +1 651 848 5832, Outside U.S. +91 8067493865; Reuters Messaging: Brijesh.Patel1.thomsonreuters.com@reuters.net))